nk412/nk412.github.io/src/photoblog/greenland.md

 <br>

-::bleed:fjord.avif(At 7 kilometres wide, 1 kilometre deep, and 60 kilometres long, this fjord is chock-full of ice.)
+::bleed:fjord.avif(At 7 kilometres wide, 1 kilometre deep, and roughly 50 kilometres long, this fjord is chock-full of ice.)

-This is the Ilulissat icefjord.
-This slow moving fjord connects the glacier front (Sermeq Kujalleq) with the sea.
+This is the Ilulissat Icefjord (_Kangia_ in Greenlandic).
+This slow moving fjord connects the glacier front (_Sermeq Kujalleq_) with the sea.
+Like a traffic jam from hell, it takes the ice about a year to make the journey out.

-::image:fjord2.avif
+::image:fjord2.avif(Two men look out at the fjord from then cliff.)

 ::image:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord.)